Months of the Northern Lights

 Weather Conditions: January is one of the coldest months in Iceland, with temperatures often below freezing.
 Snow and ice are common, which can make travelling challenging.
 However, the clear, cold nights can provide excellent conditions for Northern Lights viewing.

-Expected Intensity: High.
-The long nights and frequent clear skies make January a prime month for aurora activity.
+Expected Likelihood: High.
+The long nights and frequent clear skies make January a good month for aurora activity.

 February

-Weather Conditions: February is still very cold, with similar conditions to January.
+Weather Conditions: February is still very cold, with conditions similar to those in January.
 Snowstorms can occasionally obstruct viewing.

-Expected Intensity: High.
+Expected Likelihood: High.
 The extended darkness continues to favour aurora sightings.

-Best Locations: The Snaefellsnes Peninsula and areas around Lake Myvatn.
+Beautiful Locations: The Snaefellsnes Peninsula and areas around Lake Mývatn.

 March

 Weather Conditions: As Iceland moves from winter to spring, the days start to get longer.
-However, there are still long nights, providing ample opportunities for Northern Lights viewing.
+However, long nights still provide ample opportunities for Northern Lights viewing.

-Expected Intensity: High.
+Expected Likelihood: High.
 Though the nights are shortening, they remain dark enough for frequent sightings.

 April